Pinitol and PCOS

-Pinitol is another form of inositol that is very similar to D-chiro inositol, but less expensive.
-The chemical name of pinitol is "3-O-methyl- D-chiro-inositol".
-Pinitol is commercially available and is featured in our online store.
+Pinitol is another form of inositol that is very similar to D-chiro inositol, and is converted into d-chiro inositol in the body.
+The chemical name of pinitol is "3-O-methyl-D-chiro-inositol". d-Pinitol is featured in our online store.

 The page introduces you to pinitol and describes its relevance to polycystic ovary syndrome.

 D-chiro-inositol, a relative of common inositol (a B vitamin), is found in small concentrations in the human body and in some foods.